awsdocs/aws-iot-docs/doc_source/avs-integration-aws-iot-gs-nxp.md

 For information about options for generating credentials for production devices at scale, see [Device provisioning](iot-provision.md)\.

-**To set up your device in the Alexa Voice Service developer console**
+**To set up your device in the Alexa Voice Service developerconsole**

 1. Navigate to the root folder and open the NXP Migration Guide\.